sag-gov-integration-unit/webmethods-apigateway-configurator/README.md

 The following configuration items / actions are currently supported (new functions added as needed)

+- apigateway availability checker (wait for apigateway to be available on target port -- NOTE: this checker is enable on all actions by default)
 - update admin password
 - set/update  extended settings
 - set/update  external loadbalancer urls